Read by Catherine Young

 Published in the print literary journal Anamesa.
 Fall 2014, Issue 12, Number 2.

 Catherine Young lives, farms, and writes in Wisconsin.
-After having worked as a national park ranger, teacher, and mother, Catherine Young completed her MFA in Creative Writing at the University of British Columbia.
-Her essays, poetry and children’s fiction appear in Imagination & Place: Cartography, Hippocampus, Punctuate, Midwest Review, Cricket, and The Driftless Reader among others.
+After having worked as a national park ranger, teacher, farmer, and mother, Catherine Young completed her MFA in Creative Writing at the University of British Columbia.
+She is a nominee for the Pushcart Prize and Best American Essays.

 Catherine writes: Working on our family’s organic farm in Richland County, I feel deeply connected to this land in ways that challenge the written or spoken word.
 I am fascinated by how our perceptions of place affect our actions.
 Our relationship with environment is vital and complex, and lifted by imagination, we become stewards.
 I am deeply in love with Wisconsin’s land, waters, and the artistic intelligence of Wisconsin’s people.